node-3d/qml-raub/README.md

 ### class View

-Loads and manages any given QML file.
+Loads and manages a QML file.

 When the file is loaded and whenever the QML scene is resized a new GL Texture (id) is created and reported in an event.
 Then the texture can